loucaspapalazarou/LightDB/README.md

 - With every iteration, the left part of the tree is getting deeper and deeper while any new operator is being added to the right of the previous root.
 - When the iteration ends, we have the final root operator which is an instance of a join operator.
 - Each node in the tree is an operator.
 - If no WHERE clause was present, the tree will only consist of scan operators and thus the operation is just a cross product.
-Otherwise, the tree will consit of select operators on top of scans.
+Otherwise, the tree will consist of select operators on top of scans.
 - The `ExpressionVisitor` class is responsible for evaluating if a tuple is eligible.
-For a tuple that results from a join, the strategy is to concatenatethe left and right tuple and pass it to the `ExpressionVisitor`.
+For a tuple that results from a join, the strategy is to concatenate the left and right tuple and pass it to the `ExpressionVisitor`.
 The WHERE condition is evaluated for the new concatenated tuple, and if it passes, then the new tuple is valid and is returned.
 - The join operator keeps track of the current left tuple it is holding.
 The first one will just be the result of `getNextTuple` on the left child.
 - When `getNextTuple` is called on a join operator, it tries to get a tuple from the right child.
 If the result is `null`, the right child is reset, and the next tuple if fetched from the left child.
 - The fact that the tree consists of operators that filter out tuples on the way up to the root, ensures that this approach does not compute a cross product and filter the tuples at the end.